AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 We would advise you to use it as a guideline to prune and examine your research goal (separate of the concerns) rather than using it to predict or explain until more concrete evidences and validations are found.
 The core takeaway you can derive from the theory is the separation of intelligence into two orthogonal dimensions:
-- IDR representation: the intelligence unit's representation and how it is being stored
+- IDR representation: the minimal committable semantic unit's representation and how it is being stored
-- message passing mechanism: how the intelligence units communicate and coordinate with each other With this separation in mind, we could confidently explore various hypothesis and observations in a much focus and precise manner.
+- message passing mechanism: how the minimal committable semantic units communicate and coordinate with each other With this separation in mind, we could confidently explore various hypothesis and observations in a much focus and precise manner.
 For instance, one researcher could presumably focus on studying to locate IDR representation in human brain rather than being distracted by the complexity of neural linkages.
 If this decomposition is valid, we could expect significant progress in multiple disciplines by applying the theory as a guiding principle and further validate the theory itself.